ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_errors.md

   {
     "code": "urn:au-cds:error:cdr-all:Header/UnsupportedVersion",
     "title": "Unsupported Version",
-    "description": "'x-min-v' must be greater than or equal to '2'" }
+    "description": "'x-v' must be greater than or equal to '2'" }
 ] }
 ```